 - An optional cultural study visit (major Scottish cities and London) enhances the learning experience

-This General Foundation will encourage experimentation, encouraging you to take risks in trying new things.
-It also aims to cultivate your understanding of the range of art and design disciplines that you may progress to in the future and the associated future career opportunities.
+This Art & Design General Foundation will encourage experimentation, allowing you to take risks in trying new things.
+It also aims to cultivate your understanding of the range of art and design disciplines that you may progress to in the future and the associated career opportunities.

-The Art and Design (General Foundation) course will prepare you nicely for your chosen specialist subject.
-Graduates from Duncan of Jordanstone have gone on to have successful careers in the following fields (to name just a few!)
+The Art & Design General Foundation course will prepare for your chosen specialist subject.
+Graduates from Duncan of Jordanstone College of Art & Design have gone on to have successful careers in the following fields (to name just a few!)

 - artists (exhibiting and making work nationally and internationally)